C4RC0/hatchet-on-the-table/README.md

 In 2014, I painted this still life on a 40x50 canvas with oil.
 My teacher was Csaba Flip.
 He is a Munkácsy award-winning painter and teacher.
 I created this painting in his studio.

 The composition shows a hatchet and a lamp on the kitchen table.
 The hatchet belongs to my carpenter father.
-I made it for him as a gift for her 60th birthday.
+I made it for him as a gift for his 60th birthday.

 ![The original](https://raw.githubusercontent.com/C4RC0/hatchet-on-the-table/master/packages/hatchet-on-the-table/src/common/components/Concept/photo.jpg)